jshmllr/jshmllr.github.io/content/posts/2021-03-28-who-i-learn-from/index.md

 - [Artifacts.fyi](http://artifacts.fyi)
 - [Christoph Labacher](https://christophlabacher.com/about)

-Lastly, study the niche you're working in.
+Advice for learning and using resources, study the niche you're working in but don't forget to cross domains as the application.
 If you're wanting to design software in the finance world, be in the finance world as much as possible by reading about their problems, customer acquisition methods, customer behaviors, revenue models, and the overall history of the industry.

 ---